-In many scenarios the local authority would be informed where the individual has behaved in a way that indicates they may not be suitable to work with children However because our tutors are not based in the local authority, or the country, this is not required.
+In many scenarios the local authority would be informed where the individual has behaved in a way that indicates they may not be suitable to work with children. (if the issue is with an ex-tutors, they would not have been based in the local authority, or the country and so this would not be required).